gustafnk/h-include/README.md

 ## Error Handling

 If fetching the included URL results in a 404 Not Found status code, the class of the include element will be changed to include_404.
 Likewise, a 500 Server Error status code will result in the include element’s class being changed to include_500.

+Status 304 - Not Modified will not be reflected in the element class.

 ## Browser support